 - The system will not allow an applicant to submit an incomplete application to the grants officer.
 All sections must be completed for the system to allow an application to be submitted to the grants officer.

 Please note: Reference documents are not required at the time of application submission.
-Referent have up to February 5, 2015 to submit his/her reference letter or report in Grants@Heart.
+Referent have until August 5, 2015 to submit his/her reference letter or report in Grants@Heart.

 - The system will not allow an applicant to upload a document that exceeds the page limitation or does not meet the required file type.